TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/kotlin/index.md/index.md

 ## How to Implement the Solution

-Anyway, let's get down to business—Hello World in Kotlin:
+Anyway, let's get down to business, Hello World in Kotlin:

 ```kotlin
 package hello